 Asbestos Related Diseases

-Lung cancer can be caused by significant exposure to asbestos dust and fibre over a period of time.
+Lung cancer can be caused by significant exposure by inhaling asbestos dust and fibre over a period of time.
 Asbestos-related lung cancer typically takes between 15 and 35 years to develop from initial exposure to onset of symptoms.

 Asbestosis is the name for fibrosis in the lung caused by significant exposure to asbestos.
 This condition is caused when large quantities of asbestos fibres, over time, damage the inner structure of the lungs, resulting in breathlessness.
 This is a non-cancerous condition, however it can increase the risk of lung cancer.

 Pleural plaques are areas of scarring on the lining of the lungs caused by asbestos fibres penetrating the lining of the lung.
 They may become more extensive but they do not develop into any other asbestos disease.
 Pleural plaques are non-cancerous and do not develop into cancer over time.
 There is currently no compensation schemes in place in England and Wales for this disease.

 If you have been diagnosed with an asbestos-related disease please contact us.
 We are available locally to support you emotionally and physically.
 We can support you with the compensations and benefits you and your loved one may be entitled to.